 Isotopic compositions and ratios in spent reactor fuel have been used for burnup verification.
 One study utilized measurement of isotopic ratios of stable noble fission gases during reprocessing in order to verify burnup13.
 They used data analysis methods to determine specific fuel parameters and then compared them with the measured values of stable noble gases.
 Fuel burnup is important to verify for reasons described above.
 If a fuel assembly were burned to a lower level than reported, then further investigation is necessary to either alleviate or confirm suspicions of nefarious activities.
+The reason being, low burned uranium fuel (<5000 MWD/tU) yields weapons useable plutonium material.

 Others have analyzed later stages of processing used nuclear fuel.
 Given the spent fuel from a reactor that is used for a radiological dispersal device (RDD), a study sought to determine the burnup, enrichment, and age for the fuel 6.
 These combined data would then be subsequently used for reactor attribution purposes.
 This study is similar to our scenario in that it looks at FP in the matrix of the fuel itself and deduces reactor type and information about the history of the fuel, but this method does not consider any chemical processing.

 Analysis of plutonium isotopes alone have been suggested to help identify reactor type at the same processing step as for the proposed project 7.
-The reactors considered were of the fast and thermal type.
+The reactors considered were of the fast and thermal neutron spectrum type.
 This study concluded that while it is possible to identify with a high level of confidence differences in plutonium composition between fast and thermal reactors, it is difficult to make this same distinction in “dedicated production reactors fueled with natural uranium.”
 This should be contrasted with our study with depleted uranium in a fast neutron spectrum and specifically for low-burnup neutron irradiations.

 PUREX co-processing, where uranium and plutonium are not separated during reprocessing, of spent LWR fuels has also been studied 8.
 Several decontamination factors and production yields for uranium and plutonium were determined.
 The specific goal of this paper was to demonstrate that uranium and plutonium could be co-extracted for reprocessing.
 This study was also limited in determining decontamination factors for a wide array of isotopes, which may not be important in terms of reprocessing, because higher levels of contamination are acceptable for fuel, but it is important in nuclear forensic analysis, because trace isotopes, whether radioactive or not, could give an indication of the origin of plutonium.